 Personal attendants, aides and trainers accompanying passengers who have a disability are permitted to ride for free.
 Service animals may accompany disabled passengers as well.

 You may board any RTD service with a respirator or portable oxygen supply.
 When calculating the amount of oxygen required, plan to include more than two hours of travel time.

 Customers using a wheelchair must use the designated securement area and may secure or unsecure their wheelchair without assistance from the operator.
 RTD provides “Secure Here” stickers and “Stoke Straps” for the customer to indicate how and where securement straps should be attached to the wheelchair.
-To obtain stoke straps, call 303.299.4056.
+To obtain stoke straps, ask the operator or call 303.299.4056.

-RTD’s trip planner is accessible for passengers using voice-enabled software.
-The Google Trip Planner is compatible with wireless devices and can be accessed at m.rtd-denver.com.
 Schedules and route information can be printed in braille, large print, or sent electronically via email.
-For special requests, contact RTD’s ADA Coordinator at 303-299-2221 or ADA.Coordinator@rtd-denver.com.
+For special requests, contact Customer Care at 303.299.6000 or fill out our online form.

 The RTD website incorporates accessibility standards for persons with disabilities including guidelines from the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) and Section 508 of the Rehabilitation Act.
 We are dedicated to providing the best transit experience to each and every rider, and will continue to takes steps to improve rtd-denver.com.